jaaaaaaaaaam/ircbot/readme.md

   - [x] Finish Show struct for JSON data from TVMaze
   - [x] Show desired output from show
   - [x] Finish adding options for output
-  - [ ] Get the dates/episode info for previous/next episodes
+  - [x] Get the dates/episode info for previous/next episodes
+  - [x] Show the dates in human readable format e.g. (2 days ago, in 3 months, 2 days etc)
   - [ ] Show the user suggestions if their search returns nothing